Do Dogs Recognize "Dog" and What They're Feeling From Afar?

 Do dogs know there's a dog "out there" and read their mood from afar?
 The possible role of composite signals and a "dog gestalt"

-Given that the three senses that dogs might use to detect "dog" at a distance don't readily account for their apparent ability to do so, it's possible that composite signals consisting of input from smell, sight, and sound, or from some combination other than those including loud barking, might help them discriminate "dog" and perhaps mood.
+Given that each of the three senses that dogs might use to detect "dog" at a distance alone don't readily account for their apparent ability to do so, it's possible that composite signals consisting of input from smell, sight, and sound, or from some combination other than those including loud barking, might help them discriminate "dog" and perhaps mood.
 However, this doesn't seem likely under the conditions in which it's been reported, "My dog knows 'dog' from afar."

-Given what we now know about the sensory systems of dogs and in the information that might be used for them to be able to know "dog" and perhaps assess mood from afar, I wonder if there's some sort of "dog-gestalt" that dogs are able to use, a composite signal perhaps, but we don't have any data that support this possibility.
+Given what we now know about the sensory systems of dogs and the information that might be used for them to be able to know "dog" and perhaps assess mood from afar, I wonder if there's some sort of "dog-gestalt" that dogs are able to use, a composite signal perhaps, but we don't have any data that support this possibility.

 Along these lines, some people have suggested that gait is a key variable, so sight might be paramount in combination with input from other senses.
 While I also lean toward sight being a key variable, we don't know if this is so.
 A challenge for future research with dogs is to learn not only how each sense works on its own, but also how dogs combine and use the input from multiple senses -- how they use composite signals -- to understand the world and to make the best decisions they can.
 For instance, one study by dog researcher Ludwig Huber showed that captive dogs could integrate information from sight and sound to identify other dog breeds correctly.
 In this study, dogs matched a projected visual image of dogs of different sizes with the vocalization that is usually made by dogs of each size.